Code-Institute-Submissions/globeconnections/README.md

 *Here at Globeconnections, we believe that fulfilling travel experiences begin not only with choosing the right destination, but having the right state of mind.*

-*The way we see it, life is just one big journey, and we're here to help people make more enlightening stops along the way.*
+*The way we see it, life is just one big journey, and we are here to help people make more enlightening stops along the way.*

 *But what does that mean, exactly?*